top of page

 Entry Requirements

 Entry for the Diploma in Orthopaedic Massage and Manipulation is the Diploma in Advanced Remedial Massage.
-Anyone who has completed this Diploma with a different school will be required to complete a revision weekend on the spine prior to the commencement of the course, plus a minimum of 2 shadow sessions, with case studies at West Linton.
-There will be no cost attached to the shadowing but the weekend will be an additional cost of £250.00.
+Anyone who has completed this Diploma with a different school will be required to complete a revision weekend on the spine prior to the commencement of the course, plus a minimum of 2 shadow sessions, with a case study, with one of the tutors.
+There will be no cost attached to the shadowing but the weekend will be an additional cost of £300.00.
 Students unsure of eligibility should contact the School for further guidance.

 Course Duration